NdanuGrace/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+Checked for the error on console and noticed a NameError Toy was written as Toys

 - Update the number of likes for a toy

   - How I debugged:
+  The controller action update was not rendering json .I added a render json

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  I added a destroy route in route.rb because there was an error that indicated that no route matched Delete